Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

 An alternative interpretation of the Type-I seesaw Lagrangian involves imposing $B-L$ as a gauge symmetry.
 In this case, the original Lagrangian takes the form

-where $N_{j}$ are Dirac fermions carrying $B-L$ quantum number, and $\Phi$ is the $U(1)_{B-L}$ Higgs field responsible for spontaneously breaking the $B-L$ gauge symmetry at a high scale, commonly assumed to be near the GUT scale.
-In this scenario, the charge assignments under $U(1)_{B-L}$ are summarized as follows:
+where $N_{\alpha=1,2,3}$ are Dirac fermions carrying $B-L$ quantum number, and $\Phi$ is the $U(1)_{B-L}$ Higgs field responsible for spontaneously breaking the $B-L$ gauge symmetry at a high scale, commonly assumed to be near the GUT scale.
+In this scenario, the charge assignments under $U(1)_{B-L}$ are summarized as follows

-From this perspective, the Yukawa interaction $\overline{L_{i}}\tilde{H}P_{R}N_{j}$ is $U(1)_{B-L}$ gauge invariant, while the Majorana mass term for $N$ arises from the last term when $\Phi$ acquires its vacuum expectation value.
-After the spontaneous breaking of the $U(1)_{B-L}$ symmetry, $N$'s become the massive Majorana particles and, as a result, carry no quantum numbers.
-In this scenario, the theory requires exactly 3 such right-handed neutrinos $N_{i}$, each originally carrying a $B-L$ charge $-1$, to cancel the $U(1)_{B-L}$ gauge anomaly.
+From this perspective, Yukawa interactions $\overline{L_{\alpha}}\widetilde{H}P_{R}N_{\beta}+h.c.$ are $U(1)_{B-L}$ gauge invariant, while the Majorana mass term for $N$ arises from the last term when $\Phi$ acquires its vacuum expectation value.
+After the spontaneous breaking of the $U(1)_{B-L}$ symmetry, $N_{\alpha=1,2,3}$ become the massive Majorana particles and, as a result, carry no quantum numbers.
+In this scenario, the theory requires exactly 3 such right-handed neutrinos, each originally carrying a $B-L$ charge $-1$, to cancel the $U(1)_{B-L}$ gauge anomaly.
 It is natural to expect that all three $N_{i}$ lie around the same mass scale, determined by the vacuum expectation value of the $U(1)_{B-L}$ Higgs field.
 Given this structure, any additional mixing between $LH$ and other Majorana fermions appears unlikely.

 In summary, the right-handed neutrino with a Majorana mass term can be interpreted in two distinct frameworks: \begin{enumerate} \item \textbf{As a truly neutral Majorana fermion} with no conserved charges.
-In this interpretation, no lepton-number-related symmetry, whether global or gauged, can be imposed, since $\overline{L_{i}}\tilde{H}P_{R}\mathbb{N}_{j}$ explicitly violates both lepton number and $B-L$.
-In general, \textbf{more than three} $\mathbb{N}$ fields may couple to $LH$. \item \textbf{As a $(B-L)$ -charged Dirac fermion} prior to the $B-L$ symmetry breaking.
-In this case, the $B-L$ gauge symmetry is preserved at very high energies, and the Majorana mass term for $N$ arises only after spontaneous breaking of $U(1)_{B-L}$ symmetry, typically via the vacuum expectation value of a scalar field. \textbf{Precisely three} right-handed neutrinos are needed to cancel the $U(1)_{B-L}$ anomaly. \end{enumerate} A theoretically inconsistent treatment found in parts of the literature involves introducing massive Majorana right-handed neutrinos with interactions of the form $\overline{L_{i}}\tilde{H}P_{R}N_{j}+h.c.$, which explicitly violate the $B-L$ symmetry, while simultaneously imposing a $U(1)_{B-L}$ gauge symmetry at low energies.
-This formulation is self-contradictory, as the Yukawa interactions break the very symmetry one attempts to preserve.
+In this interpretation, no lepton-number-related symmetry, whether global or gauged, can be imposed, since $\overline{L_{\alpha}}\widetilde{H}P_{R}\mathbb{N}_{i}$ explicitly violates both lepton number and $B-L$.
+In general, \textbf{more than three} $\mathbb{N}_i$ fields may couple to $LH$. \item \textbf{As a $(B-L)$-charged Dirac fermion} prior to the $B-L$ symmetry breaking.
+In this case, the $B-L$ gauge symmetry is preserved at very high energies, and the Majorana mass terms for $N_\alpha$ arise only after spontaneous breaking of $U(1)_{B-L}$ symmetry, typically via the vacuum expectation value of a scalar field. \textbf{Precisely three} right-handed neutrinos are needed to cancel the $U(1)_{B-L}$ anomaly. \end{enumerate}